moelhadary/moelhadary/README.md

 ### Hi there 👋

+I'm Mohamed Elhadary, an Integrated Engineering student at the University of British Columbia.
+I specialize in Computer and Mechanical engineering.
+I love to build innovative products designed to solve problems in various domains.
+This is why I have a wide range of interests and technical skills, belonging to fields such as:

+<--
 **moelhadary/moelhadary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: